chart-studio/datastudio-chart/readme.md

 If you want to learn how to create a chart for data studio, i put some links at the end of the document for you.

-If you want to improve yourself and learn with others, join our [slack community](https://join.slack.com/t/chartstudio/shared_invite/zt-13z6rsc39-5OZWm~YDUU37GZb6Kl_klA)
+If you want to improve yourself and learn with others, join the [slack community](https://join.slack.com/t/chartstudio/shared_invite/zt-13z6rsc39-5OZWm~YDUU37GZb6Kl_klA).

 ## Create a graph and configurer google cloud platform